Burfert History, Family Crest & Coats of Arms

 The ancestors of the name Burfert date back to the days of the Anglo-Saxon tribes of Britain.
-The surname is generally thought to have come from a place name, such as from Burford in Oxfordshire
+The surname is generally thought to have come from a place name, such as from Burford in Oxfordshire, or Burford in Shropshire.

 These place names are derived from the Old English words "burh," meaning "stronghold," or a "fortified manor," and "ford," a location where a river can be crossed.
 Some variations of this surname, no doubt come from the Old French word "buffet," meaning "table" or "cupboard."

 Early Origins of the Burfert family

 Important Dates for the Burfert family

 This web page shows only a small excerpt of our Burfert research.
-Another 179 words (13 lines of text) covering the years 1329 and 1620 are included under the topic Early Burfert History in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) covering the years 1329 and 1620 are included under the topic Early Burfert History in all our PDF Extended History products and printed products wherever possible.

 Burfert Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Burfert include Burford, Bareford, Berford, Barford, Buford, Burfort and many more.

 Early Notables of the Burfert family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Burfert Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Burfert Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Burfert family to Ireland

 Some of the Burfert family moved to Ireland, but this topic is not covered in this excerpt.

-Another 67 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 33 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.